MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 print(emp_1.fullname())

 ```
-but it prints the previous email which we haven't expected.
+but it prints the previous email which we hadn't expected.

-now what should we do in this situation?
+Now what should we do in this situation?

-here property decorator is useful.
+This property decorator is useful.

-it allows us to define a method that we can access it like an attribute.
+It allows us to define a method that we can access like an attribute.

 ```Python
 class Employee2: